SD › Best Time to Visit France

 - Lille Market – The world’s largest flea market is held in Lille over the first weekend of August featuring some 10,000 exhibitors, including 300 professional secondhand goods dealers, attracting approximately three million visitors each year.

-- European Heritage Days – Over two days in mid-September, September 15-16 in 2018, Paris city halls, government buildings and monuments open up their doors to the public for a behind-the-scenes looks at some of the city’s most fascinating places.
+- European Heritage Days – Over 2 days in mid-September, Paris city halls, government buildings, and monuments open up their doors to the public for a behind-the-scenes looks at some of the city’s most fascinating places.

-- Paris Autumn Festival – Hosted annually beginning in mid-September and running through December (2018 dates still to be announced, this festival highlights some of the most compelling works in music, theater, cinema, contemporary visual art, music, and more.
+- Paris Autumn Festival – Hosted annually beginning in mid-September and running through December, this festival highlights some of the most compelling works in music, theater, cinema, contemporary visual art, music, and more.

 - French Gastronomy Festival – Held nationwide on the last weekend of September, this festival celebrates French flavors and gastronomy with events throughout France.
 It includes chef demonstrations, discounted gourmet cuisine, educational activities, tasting of local foods, markets, food-themed outings, tours of wine cellars and breweries, workshops and more.